 When you start receiving treatment for almost any addictive substance, medical detoxification is strongly recommended.
 Detox physically and mentally stabilizes a person by flushing all of the drugs, alcohol, and other accompanying toxins from their system.

 Because it is a nonbenzodiazepine, Ambien’s withdrawal symptoms are usually on the milder end of the withdrawal spectrum.
-So they may be able to do an outpatient detox, depending on the severity of their addiction, their physical and mental health, and their use or abuse of other addictive substances.
+An outpatient detox could be possible depending on the severity of the addiction, physical and mental health, and use or abuse of other addictive substances.

 Even so, you should not attempt to detox from Ambien without some level of supervision from a medical detox professional.
-Ambien is still a CNS depressant, which means it has the potential to present unpredictable withdrawal symptoms that could be dangerous, especially when combined with the tendency to have hallucinations or suicidal behavior.
+Ambien is still a CNS depressant, which means it has the potential to present unpredictable withdrawal symptoms that could be dangerous.
+This is quite possible when combined with the tendency to have hallucinations or suicidal behavior.

 Once someone has finished detoxing from Ambien, they will need to continue their Ambien addiction treatment by addressing the issues at the roots of their addiction and unhealthy behaviors—in either an inpatient or outpatient addiction recovery program.

-Whether someone chooses to live onsite during their recovery or remain at home and commute to treatment sessions, clients will work with doctors, clinicians, and other staff members to learn how to develop more positive and effective coping skills that will help them manage their addiction and avoid relapse in the long term.
+Whether someone chooses to live onsite during their recovery or remain at home and commute to treatment sessions, clients will work with doctors, clinicians, and other staff members to learn how to develop positive and effective coping skills.
+These will help them manage their addiction and avoid relapse in the long term.
 Some common therapies and treatment methods that users may experience during their recovery program include: